Skip to main content

 patient during exam for fungal nail treatments in Hinsdale and Glendale Heights

-• Nail Trauma: Trauma to the nail, such as an injury or repetitive pressure, can weaken the nail’s integrity and make it more susceptible to fungal infection.
+• Injury or Trauma: Repeated trauma or nail injuries can weaken the nail and make it susceptible to fungal infection.

 • Wear breathable shoes and moisture‑wicking socks